 While esteem may be an important contributing factor in deriving the best from teachers, conversely it is also usually a result of an impressively qualified and expert teaching force.
 However, esteem for expert teachers seems more elusive within the school culture than in other professions.
 Wilkins and Comber (2015) examined the responses of elite second-career teachers, and found that while they generally demonstrated high levels of resilience in teaching, they also reported frustrations in terms of the levels of acknowledgment and esteem they received from their colleagues and supervisors.
 This suggests that the teaching profession has less capacity and/or will to affirm its own, or particularly its newcomers, than do other professions, which seems ironic, given the efforts many teachers devote to encouraging their students to strive.
 It is also plausible, though, that teachers have little encouragement left in reserve for their peers, having spent a day prodding their students to achieve higher things.
 Or this may be a symptom of a profession characterized by competition and professional jealousy rather than collaboration.
 Potentially, the second-career teachers in Wilkins and Comber’s (2015) study entered teaching with unrealistically high expectations of peer esteem, having been at the top of their previous fields.
 It would seem that failure to capitalize on the skills, abilities and experiences of elite entrants to the teaching force compromises the benefits that such teachers can bring to the force.
 It may be, though, that skills developed elsewhere do not translate readily to teaching.
 Darling-Hammond et al. (2005) found evidence that pedagogical knowledge precedes content knowledge in terms of teacher effectiveness, which may put in doubt programs attracting elite second-career teacher entrants, and providing them with minimal pedagogical preparation.
 Such programs have typically been adopted as cost-saving measures, and as emergency responses to teacher shortages.
 It may be, then, that asking such teachers to ‘fix the profession’ as well as serving as placeholders, is placing an unrealistic burden on this sub-cohort.

-The above discussion the importance of professional esteem for teachers.
+The above discussion highlights the importance of professional esteem for teachers.
 If esteem is linked to morale, then it would seem sensible to consider issues of esteem, both within and outside the profession.
 However, it is not clear how teacher education programs can improve the esteem with which teachers are viewed, by the public and by teacher colleagues.
 The report on classroom readiness (TEMAG 2015), which was the stimulus for this chapter, addresses this through a number of recommendations.

 The Australian report (2015) provides 38 recommendations, which correspond to five themes: stronger quality assurance of teacher education courses; rigorous entry selection to teacher education courses; improved, structured practical experience for teacher education students; robust assessment of graduates to ensure classroom readiness; and national research and workforce planning capabilities.
 We use this as a starting point to discuss the contributions of teacher education programs to the suite of teacher attributes deemed essential to make a teacher classroom-ready.
 As its title suggests, the Report discusses readying or preparing teachers for the classroom.
 It appears to speak more of a process than of a product, which might be seen as being at odds with much educational assessment, which focuses on end-products, in the form of demonstrable learning outcomes.
 The report’s recommendations include tightening standards as well as the establishment of more rigorous accreditation processes for initial teacher education, including the establishment of a national initial teacher regulator, and according more authority to existing regulatory bodies.